Valdis Zatlers: Presidency

 In his TV speech, on 28 May 2011, President Zatlers called for radical reforms to curb the corrupting influence of oligarchs.
 He accused lawmakers of being soft on corruption and announced that he would use his constitutional powers to initiate a referendum on the dissolution of the current Saeima.
 The formal cause of this decision was the parliament's refusal to sanction a search at the home of Ainārs Šlesers, a Saeima member and former minister.
 Zatlers was the first President of Latvia to use these reserve presidential powers.
 In the referendum, 94% of the voters had supported Zatlers' decision, and Under the relevant sections of the Constitution of Latvia the Saeima was dismissed and new parliament elections organized.

 Relations with Russia

 Zatlers meeting with Medvedev in the Moscow Kremlin.

 He attended the 2010 Moscow Victory Day Parade on Red Square on 9 May, making good on his acceptance of his invitation to attend the 65th VE Day celebrations in Russia that he received in February.
 In December 2010, Zatlers made his first official state visit to Moscow.
 The four-day official visit included talks with Russian President Dmitry Medvedev, as well as Prime Minister Vladimir Putin, Mayor Yuri Luzhkov and the Patriarch Kirill of the Russian Orthodox Church.
 While speaking at the Latvia-Russia Business Forum in St. Petersburg on 20 December, he spoke in favor of the introduction of a visa free regime between the EU and Russia.
 On the final day of the forum, he laid flowers at the Piskaryov Memorial Cemetery.

+Post-presidency activities

+On July 9, 2011, the day after the new president took office, Zatlers held a press conference to announce the creation of a new political party, the Zatlers' Reform Party.
+On July 23, the party's founding congress was held.

+In the 2011 Latvian parliamentary election, Zatlers was elected as a member of the Saeima.
+He was not elected as the Speaker of the Saeima in a secret ballot, although the coalition had agreed to support the candidate.
+In July 2013, Zatlers resigned from the position of Chairman of the Reform Party Board, and in October also from the position of Chairman of the City Council.